lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 While I love any film I can persuade my kids to watch that teaches even a passing resemblance to history ("look its him from Avengers"), when he walked into Bletchly Park, Turing had already been working with the UK government and Polish Intelligence in their attempts to break Nazi Ciphers for over a year.

-Yes there were difficulties getting sufficient resources to build the bombe.
-Solved by churchill letter.
-But the enemy here
+Yes there were difficulties getting sufficient resources to build the bombe, that cracking the Enigma code was always a struggle, but a struggle not against pompous ADmirals, but against mathematics itself.
+A letter to Churchill solved most of the resource problems, but the enemy remained building a machine to take on nature.

 (worth dicussing the home chain radar, bletchly as examples of what UK was supremely good at - organisation on massive Stae scale.
-Something the spark travelled to USA with). as a mathematictian and cipher expert having been well recognised.
+Something the spark travelled to USA with).

 Turing built electronic machines (crib - a plaintext we can assume is in the cipher.
 As such we can eleimnate many positions (the not ciphering to oneself).
 Then the bombe is used to try all positions possible to get letter E to D and z to R If some of those positions collide we eliinate those, and so on and so on.)

 Turig forsaw software as solution to thinking

 I am still sticking with my "software as a form of literacy" concept.
 But just as literacy was not possible without some form of mark-making technology (from clay and stick, to ink and pulp) literacy itself "transcends" the technology, but cannot exist without it - a virtual and real life split perhaps.

-#Anyway the point is software is dependant on a compiler and a computer to actually fuction, yet on a daily basis my collegues and I review and read code that goes through no compiler other than each others brains.
-But we need the experience of the code functioning in real life, to see the outputs running,
-t hear as it were, the reeds clacking, so that we can model it in our heads and decide where to go next.

 Different technologies drive different computing capabiities, which drives the software literacy tropes / genres we use to represent the new capabilities.